IntelPython/dpctl/docs/doc_sources/beginners_guides/managing_devices.rst

 Device selection
 ================

-DPC++ runtime provides a way to select a device with a highest score to for a set of selection scroring strategies.
+DPC++ runtime provides a way to select a device with a highest score to for a set of selection scoring strategies.
 Amongst these are a default selector, CPU selector, GPU selector, as well as filter-string selector.

 Using fixed device selectors